Counselling

 Students who are unsure of their sexuality or need assistance with coming out or accepting their sexuality can contact the Lesbian, Gay and Trans (LGBT) Foundation.
 They offer a range of services including face to face counselling, email support as well as a telephone helpline.
 For further information, see the LGBT Foundation website.

-A failed relationship can also lead to a loss of confidence; take some time to rebuild your confidence and self-esteem.
+A relationship break up can also lead to a loss of confidence; take some time to rebuild your confidence and self-esteem.
 The Mind website has lots of great information on increasing self-esteem.

 The risk of suffering from violence or aggression is very low; however, students need to be careful, in particular if they are in an unfamiliar city and sharing accommodation.
 Some important things to remember include:-